apache/jackrabbit-oak/oak-doc/src/site/markdown/mongomk.md

 marked with a revision.
 E.g. the single entry in the above document tells us that everything marked with revision `r13f3875b5d1-0-1` is committed and therefore valid.
 In case the change is done in a branch then the value would be the base revision.
-It is only added for thode nodes which happen to be the commit root for any give commit.
+It is only added for those nodes which happen to be the commit root for any give commit.

 Adding a property `prop` with value `foo` to the node in a next step will